Vedat-Esendag/Medical_Adherence/docs/user/06-accessibility.md

 - **Blue bars**: Good daily adherence (also shows percentage)
 - Never rely on color alone - always paired with text/numbers

+### High Contrast Mode
+Available in Settings for users who need maximum contrast:
+- Pure black background (#000000)
+- Pure white text for all content
+- Eliminates subtle colors and grays
+- Easier to read in bright sunlight or for low vision users
+- Toggle on/off anytime in Settings without app restart
+- Applies consistently across all screens

+**How to Enable**:
+1. Go to Settings screen
+2. Find "High Contrast Mode" toggle
+3. Switch to ON
+4. All screens immediately update to high contrast

 ## Visual Design

 ### Card-Based Layout